GiftXXVI/FSND_Capstone/README.md

 ## Getting Started

-Install all dependencies by running the following command from the root directory (preferably after creating a virtual environment):
+Install all dependencies by running the following command from the root directory (preferably inside a virtual environment):

 ```
 pip install -r requirements.txt